-If you do not have a military ID, you will need to go to the Visitor Center to get a pass.
+If you do not have a military ID, you will need to go to the visitor’s gate to get a pass.
 The Visitor Center for JBLM - Lewis Main and Lewis North is located at Exit 120 off of I-5 near Liberty Gate.
 The hours are 0500 – 2200 daily.
-Phone 253-967-4794.
+Phone: 253-967-4794.

 A list of approved IDs can be found in the link below: